 5. Taste Local Tropical Fruit

 Do not miss the chance to taste various fresh or preserved tropical fruits.
-Thanks to the hot climate, a wide variety of tropical fruits are produced there, such as coconuts, betel nuts, bananas, mangoes, lychees, starfruits, jackfruits, and passion fruits.
+Thanks to the hot climate, a wide variety of tropical fruits are produced there, such as coconuts, pineapples, betel nuts, bananas, mangoes, lychees, starfruits, jackfruits, and passion fruits.

 Touring Xishuangbanna with China Highlights